 My quick trip to Thailand was coming to a close.
 This final leg would take me from Phuket to the capital of the country, Bangkok the “City of Angels”.
 I investigate the weekend market trail in Bangkok and get myself some serious souvenir shopping done.
 Bangkok is one of the (if not the most) most popular tourist destinations in Asia.
-I could see travelers and tourists pouring in big numbers at the airport and the city roads were bustling with traffic and high-rise buildings.
+I could see travelers and tourists pouring in big numbers at the airport and the city roads were bustling with traffic and high-rise buildings, some travelers also find their way and cross the border between Thailand to Cambodia from Bangkok.

 The Weekend Market Trail